Feastio

 End your day at the Fort Worth Stockyards inside Billy Bob's Texas, the world's largest honky tonk.
 The cavernous club hosts country singers, free dance classes, and even bull riding by pro and semi-pro athletes.
 Of course, if you want to drink a beer and shoot some pool, those are options, too!

 On my first visit to the Stockyards, Kel and I took to the dance floor for a song or two, though I could've used one of those free lessons.
-Even if you're a wallflower, sitting and watching the regulars twirl their partners around the Texas-sized dance floor is fun.
+Watching the regulars twirl their partners around the Texas-sized dance floor is fun even if you're a wallflower.

 Over the last 25 years, many famous musicians have played Billy Bob's Texas and left their handprints behind.
 Willie Nelson, Johnny Cash, and LeAnn Rimes are some well-known names.